VinceCarollo/quantifiable-self/README.md

   }
 ]
 ```
-Currently numIngredient is the only supported sort function.
+Currently numIngredients is the only supported sort function.

 ## Running Tests
 Tests are written in [Mocha](https://mochajs.org/) and [Chai](https://chaijs.com/).
 The tests that hit the recipe microservice use the live, hosted microservice, which has its environmental variables configured to hit the Edamam API.
 As such, testing consists of running `npm test` to run the test suite.
 Make sure you've run `npm install` in the initial setup.